Gennady Serebrennikov: Gennady's murders

 Serebrennikov's last victim was the eyewitness to the fight at the Khimik partnership - Vladimir Burim.
 Like the previous victim, Serebrennikov unsuccessfully tried to persuade him not to testify.
 He then gave Burim vodka, got him drunk, dragged him on the street and then stabbed him to death with a knife, simulating a robbery-oriented murder.

 Arrest, investigation and trial

-Two circumstances led to the discovery and capture of Gennady Serebrennikov - the fact that he talked about his crimes to his son Viktor, and that he forced Grigori to kill his wife.
+Two circumstances led to the discovery and capture of Gennady Serebrennikov - the fact that he talked about his crimes to his son Viktor and that he forced Grigori to kill his wife.
 At one of the interrogations, Grigori, when interrogated about his wife, burst into tears and admitted everything.
 Viktor, who was detained for drug possession, also revealed what his father had told him.
 Gennady himself, however, denied everything during the investigation and subsequent trial.

-The Omsk Oblast Court sentenced Gennady Serebrennikov to life imprisonment in a corrective labor colony, while his son Grigori received 15 years.
+The Omsk Oblast Court sentenced Gennady Serebrennikov to life imprisonment in a corrective labour colony, while his son Grigori received 15 years.
 The Supreme Court of Russia upheld the verdict, and currently, Serebrennikov is serving his sentence in the White Swan prison, in Perm Krai.